What is a Filter Guardian? Who should be one?

 3. Add websites to each user’s Allow and Block lists

 In addition to our age-based sensitivity levels, you can create a custom list of blocked or allowed websites for each user.
+Each Filter user has access to block websites by themselves, but only the Filter Guardian can add sites to the Allow List.

 Because the Covenant Eyes rating system rates each web page for its content, a domain with a variety of content could have some pages that rate higher and other pages that rate lower.
 Regardless of the sensitivity setting of the Filter, there might be an entire website you always want to block or you always want to allow.
 You can make these special lists for each user based on your needs.